gimbles/Keet/README.md

 The `COMMANDS` variable defines what commands the build system should run when the user requests a profile.
 It's a HashMap, also known as a dictionary.
 Each profile holds a description and different operating systems.
 The operating system is fetched from `uname -s`.
 You may use regex as shown above in the example.
 Each operating system holds a list of commands to run.

 The build system will look for a "KeetConf" file storing this configuration and evaluate it accordingly.
-Place this file in the same position as parakeet.
+Place this file in the same position as Keet.

 ## Fancy configuration
 Fear not my friend!
 The configuration is *comlpetely* turing complete as it is just Ruby code in the end!
 Parakeet will simply evaluate the file and you can use all the fancy Ruby code you want.